-- Introduction to Ecclesiastes
+- Part 1: General Introduction

 - Ecclesiastes 02 General Notes

-- Ecclesiastes 02 Translation Questions
+- Ecclesiastes 2 translationQuestions

-13 And I thought, "Surely it is better to be wise than to be foolish, like light is better than darkness, but foolish people walk in the darkness and cannot see where they are going."
+13 And I thought, "Surely it is better to be wise than to be foolish, like light is better than darkness, that wisdom has advantages over folly,

-14 because wise people walk in the daylight and can see where they are going, that wisdom has advantages over folly, just as light is better than darkness.
+14 because wise people walk in the daylight and can see where they are going, but foolish people walk in the darkness and cannot see where they are going."
 But I also realized that both wise people and foolish people eventually die.